 I recommend BoVest to all windsurfers for whom the freedom of movement is essential.
-Its buoyancy can also be an advantage when taking-off from water.
+Its buoyancy can also be an advantage while water start.

 I used it in Croatia in Viganj, with an 8.4m Diablo sail at approx. 5 BF.
-No problems, and once inflated, taking-off from the water was pure pleasure.
+No problems, and once inflated, water strating was a pure pleasure.
 Then I used it in Egypt at the Pro Center Tommy Friedl in Jasmine.
 My setup included a JP Super Sport 124 Pro and an 8.2 Hornet.
-Bo Vest exceeded out boldest expectations.
+Bo Vest exceeded boldest expectations.
 I estimate its buoyancy to be between 20 and 24 litres.
 Super light, well balanced, keeps an upright position, good protection against excessive sun exposure (just make sure you choose the right colour).
-I also use it with a shorty of full wetsuit, instead of a floatation device.
+I also use it with a shorty or wetsuit, instead of a floatation device.

 Marek Rowninski sr.